Lordhacker756/Fylefrontend/README.md

 Here are the most important points I learnt while building the frontend of this app

-- Having a proper folder structure that is both develope friendly and scaleable.
+- Having a proper folder structure that is both developer friendly and scaleable.
 - Creating controllers in backend made using ExpressJS
 - Using context to make the data available to all the components insted of prop drilling.
 - GitHub - To properly maintain the codebase, and have the ability to rollback in case of any error.